 Rated “V” for vulgar

 Rudy Giuliani, yes, that Rudy Giuliani, was mayor at the time and doubled down on this hypocrisy.
-He threatened to pull funding from the Brooklyn Museum for adding an age restriction to the exhibition.
+He threatened to pull funding from the Brooklyn Museum for adding an age restriction.
+When the museum ignored his tantrum, Giuliani filed several lawsuits, which were all dismissed.
+Despite his loss in court, Giuliani never stopped campaigning against Ofili’s piece.

 He labelled the art “sick stuff,” claiming that it was “desecrating someone else’s religion.”